davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 thickness and thermal variations in the pre-existing lithospheric lid, as well its state of stress and structural coherency.
-Though volcanism in the central California Coast Ranges has been tied to slab window opening, its volume has not been consistent with volcanism associated other episodes of shallow asthenospheric upwelling in the Cordillera particularly in the forearc region of coastal central California [@Humphreys1995] <!-- not familiar with this ref, please double check for its applicability-->.
+Though volcanism in the central California Coast Ranges has been tied to slab window opening it has been volumetrically insignificant when compared to that generated by other coeval examples of shallow asthenospheric upwelling in the Cordillera such as the high-flux volcanism generated in the Basin and Range province in the Eocene--Miocene [@Humphreys1995] <!-- not familiar with this ref, please double check for its applicability-->.
 This is readily explained if the slab window opened beneath a tiered duplex of underplated Farallon mantle nappes, roofed by a duplex of underplated Farallon oceanic crust (lower crustal mafic layer), in turn roofed by the Nacimiento Franciscan and Salinia nappes.
-Our estimate of a 50-80 km depth interval over which the Crystal Knob lavas sampled the underlying mantle lithosphere (Fig. 14), coupled with a general lack of significant late Cenozoic extensional faulting in the immediate region implies a strong thermo-mechanical lid that likely suppressed the ascent of voluminous asthenosphere derived magmas that were hypothetically
+Our estimate of a 50-80 km depth interval over which the Crystal Knob lavas sampled the underlying mantle lithosphere `[Figure depth]`, coupled with a general lack of significant late Cenozoic extensional faulting in the immediate region implies a strong thermo-mechanical lid that likely suppressed the ascent of voluminous asthenosphere derived magmas that were hypothetically